Changeover Analytics

 When the run ends, the Gantt is ready.

-Track changeover performance across runs, teams, and lines.
+Track performance across runs, teams, and lines.

 Breakdown per run